Hiromisa/hiromisa.github.io/README.md

 # hiromisa.github.io

-This is my first portfolio site based on projects in the Lede program.
+This is my first portfolio site based on projects done in the Lede program.